Top Workplace Injury Risks Oregon Employers Should Know

 Introduction

-Every Oregon business, from retail shops to construction companies, faces workplace risks that can lead to injuries and costly claims.
-Understanding these hazards is critical for maintaining a safe work environment and keeping your workers’ compensation premiums under control.
-This guide highlights the most common workplace injuries in Oregon and offers practical tips to prevent them, protecting both your employees and your business.
+Every business in Oregon, from retail shops to construction companies, has workplace risks that can cause injuries and expensive claims.
+Addressing these risks is absolutely crucial in order to have a safer work environment — and for controlling your workers’ compensation premiums.
+This guide covers the most prevalent workplace injuries in Oregon, as well as actionable steps to prevent them from occurring, keeping your employees and business safe.

 Prevention Tips: